 “HISD is really motivating their students to take more AP courses and in turn, they will be better prepared for college,” said Westside High School graduate Angelo Consuelo who won one of the $1,000 scholarships provided by the HISD Foundation.
 “I’m very excited to get to use my scholarship to pay for my books.”

 Aside from the grand prize, the graduates also won eight scholarships provided by the HISD Foundation along with five laptops provided by the Microsoft Store at the Galleria and an iPad 3 provided by Cell Phone Repair.

 About the HISD Foundation:

 The HISD Foundation provides philanthropic support and donor accountability for the seventh largest school district in the nation.
 Funds raised by the HISD Foundation provide resources to advance the core initiatives of the district’s Strategic Direction.
 Fundraising efforts focus on institutional priorities set by the superintendent of schools and board of education.
 A separate 501 (C) (3) nonprofit, the Foundation is governed by a volunteer board of business, community and philanthropic leaders.
 Programming is aligned with the district’s five core initiatives: Effective Teacher in Every Classroom; Effective Principal in Every Classroom; Rigorous Instructional Standards & Supports; Data-Driven Accountability; Culture of Trust through Action.
-For more information about the HISD Foundation please visit www.houstonisdfoundation.org.[Gallery not found]
+For more information about the HISD Foundation please visit www.houstonisdfoundation.org.[slideshow]